Preparing to Hike Mt. Kilimanjaro: More than Training & Gear

 I sit here, two weeks before my departure for Tanzania, asking myself “Oh my, what did I get into??”.
 As you may have read, I am headed to Tanzania to hike Mt.
 Kilimanjaro, something that 5 months I would have told you was the furthest thing from my bucket list.
 Seriously.
 As I contemplate the process so far, I have learned a few things and I wanted to share those with folks who may be thinking of hiking Kilimanjaro.
 Conditioning and gear are two important elements, But there is a less immediately obvious element in being prepared…

-Before that: How did I decide to hike to Kilimanjaro?
+How did I decide to climb Kilimanjaro?

 I already knew I wanted to do more treks with Trekking for Kids (with whom I trekked the Transylvanian Alps) because of the great work they do with orphanages but I was not expecting Kili would be the trek for me.
 I attended a TFK event last September where I heard Len Stanmore speak about his incredible journey of extreme outdoor adventure.
 His story is quite inspirational and others started talking about TFK’s upcoming trek to Kilimanjaro in February 2013 at the reception afterwards.
 I was hooked.
 Somehow.
 Not really sure what had just happened but I was in.
 ALL IN.